swordsecurity/php-built-in-uploader/README.md

 # Built-in uploader
 Serve an upload form using PHP's built-in web server.
-Usefull when you need a quick way to upload files to another device.
+Useful when you need a quick way to upload files to another device.

 ## Features
 - Everything you need in one PHP file